 Prepare the icing for these homemade pumpkin treats by combining milk with powdered sugar.
 You need to be careful in getting the consistency right.
 It should be thick enough to coat the rolls without being too thin enough to settle.
 Just use your own judgment.

-Next up, you need the orange food colouring/food dye.
+Next up, you need the orange food coloring or food dye.
 This goes over the rolled part of each roll (everything except the pumpkin stem you pinched up before baking).
 The green food dye is to coat the stem.
+It is the green icing and the orange icing that make these yummy treats adorable!

 You can use either brushes or small spoons to get the frosting/icing in the right places.
 Ideally you will want no orange frosting on the pumpkin stems and no green frosting on the pumpkin bodies.